 From churches, to faith groups, to people in leadership roles, David has a word for each of them.
 For especially people who have had something happen to them, had challenges, or have made mistakes in their lives, a broken human can speak to them in ways that matter.

 With the deployment to combat, the stroke and the recovery (that continues), and the fire, David's faith has been a journey.
 There have been hills and valleys, but through it all, faith in the Triune God has triumphed and been there to give peace, rest, and comfort.

 David has been involved in leadership through a multitude of roles.
-From band to baseball to church, early on; from law school and law practice, the Marine Corps, Faith and responsibilities at church, Stroke and recovery, the fire, and Seminary; he has a lot to draw on in speaking about leadership, managing, and relationships.
+From band to baseball to church, early on; from law school and law practice, the Marine Corps, Faith and responsibilities at church, Stroke and recovery, the fire, and now a Chaplain that gives back to people; he has a lot to draw on in speaking about leadership, managing, and relationships.